Azure/Microsoft-Defender-for-Cloud/Onboarding/ReadMe.md

 ## Last release notes

-* Version 0.5 - Preview documentation of Azure Security Center Enterprise Onboarding Guide
+* Version 0.5 - Preview documentation of Azure Security Center Enterprise Onboarding Guide.
+Use at your own risk.

 ## Implementation steps - Overview
 The following table provides an overview of the steps required to onboard Azure Security Center at scale.
 For each of the steps, customers can see a summary of the required action as well as the available automation options.
 Further details on each step are provided in the following sections of this document.